keebio/keebio-docs/docs/acknowledgements.md

 Raleigh/Durham Area Keyboard community, including /u/That-Canadian, /u/OfTheWild, and others.

-Grant Gardner for his help in updating this documentation site.
+Grant Gardner and Spencer Bjerke for their help in updating this documentation site.

+/u/drashna for reviewing all my QMK PRs quickly and helping out other people with debugging their Keebio builds.